AstralVFX/AD-BLOCKER/README.md

 AD-BLOCKER extention.
-If you wish to use it as a bookmarklet or javascript, the script can be found in the .js file.\n\n Features:\n Skips Ads On Youtube\n Skips I-frame Ads\n Skips inner HTML ads\n Undetect-able\n Works on all websites
+If you wish to use it as a bookmarklet or javascript, the script can be found in the .js file.
+Features:<br /><br /> Skips Ads On Youtube\n Skips I-frame Ads\n Skips inner HTML ads\n Undetect-able\n Works on all websites